runtimeverification/michelson-semantics/tests/proofs/dexter/dexter-properties.md

  andBool D' >Int D impliesBool Op ==K Transaction _ TOKEN 0 Transfer(_, DEXTER, _)
 ```

-Regarding the BalanceOf() function, we assume the behavior only for the specific use case with Dexter.
+Regarding the BalanceOf() function, we assume the behavior only for the specific usage with Dexter.
 The UpdateTokenPool() function emits an internal transaction to the token contract that calls BalanceOf() with the UpdateTokenPoolInternal() callback.
 We assume that, upon receipt of such a call, BalanceOf() emits a transaction that calls to the given callback function with the current token balance of Dexter.
-Obviously, the token balance must not be altered.
+Obviously, the token balance must _not_ be altered.
 This assumption is formulated in the following rule `[token-balance-of]`.

 Note that, to admit more general behaviors, we assume that BalanceOf() can emit other operations that can be placed before and/or after the callback operation (denoted by OpsPre and OpsPost in the following rule).
-Note that the additional operations placed before the callback can be arbitrary but cannot succeed in execution if they call any of the Dexter entrypoint functions, because of the SelfIsUpdatingTokenPool lock.
-Also, if they somehow unlock SelfIsUpdatingTokenPool, then the callback will fail which will revert the entire transaction.
-Note that they cannot relock after unlocking it, because locking is possible only by a top-level transaction to UpdateTokenPool() but no top-level transactions can be generated internally.
+Note that the additional operations placed before the callback can be arbitrary but cannot succeed in execution if they call any Dexter entrypoint, because of the SelfIsUpdatingTokenPool lock.
+Also, if they somehow unlock SelfIsUpdatingTokenPool, then the callback will fail which will revert the entire operations.
+Note that they cannot relock after unlocking it, because locking is permitted only for a top-level transaction to UpdateTokenPool() but no top-level transactions can be generated internally.

 ```
 rule [token-balance-of]: